Service Learning

 - Habitat for Humanity—work in ReStores and help build homes and buildings for community members

-- VA Hospitals—visit with patients, learning their stories, helping with tasks, and spending time talking
+- VA Hospitals—visit with patients, learn their stories, help with tasks, and spend time talking

 - Ronald McDonald House—help make food and clean shared areas for family members